These longer mid-summer evenings means we’ve all got more time to spend tending to the garden, to plants and those treasured vegetable plots.

-Be vigilant for Potato Blight
+Watch Out for Potato Blight

 If you are growing your own potatoes at the home, this is also the time of year to be vigilant for Potato Blight.
 On the weather bulletins on radio and television you will now hear mentions of blight warnings.
 It is crucially important that you are vigilant and spot any early signs of the disease in your potato crop.
 If you’re growing early potatoes they are often not affected.
 Main crop potatoes can be very badly affected and if you don’t act fast enough, you could lose an entire crop.